5T33Z0/OC-Little-Translated/01. About AOAC/README.md

 - Enable APST for SSDs using NVMeFix.kext
 - Enable ASPM (if you can't enable it in the BIOS directly, see Chapter 16 to patch it in)

-## AOAC Sleep, Wake Up
+## AOAC Sleep, Wake

 - `AOAC` Sleep

 The above scheme can make the machine sleep, this sleep is called `AOAC` sleep .
 The essence of `AOAC` sleep is that the system and hardware have entered an idle state, not `S3` sleep in the traditional sense.

 - `AOAC` Wakeup